fengyuanchen/cropperjs/README.md

 - Type: `Number`
 - Default: `NaN`

 Define the fixed aspect ratio of the crop box.
-By default, the crop box is free ratio.
+By default, the crop box has a free ratio.

 ### data

 - Type: `Object`
 - Default: `null`

-The previous cropped data if you had stored, will be passed to `setData` method automatically when initialized.
-Only available when the `autoCrop` option is set to `true`.
+The previous cropped data you stored will be passed to the `setData` method automatically when initialized.

+> Only available when the `autoCrop` option had set to the`true`.

 ### preview